 In addition to the Rens, Globetrotters, All Stars, and Redskins, the other squads rounding out the tournament were the House of David All Stars from Benton Harbor, Michigan, the Chicago Harmons, the Clarksburg Oil Five of West Virginia, the Fort Wayne Harvesters, the Illinois Grads, the New York Celtics, and the New York Yankees.

-In my (admittedly sometimes less than) humble opinion, anyone and everyone who is making money off of basketball today owes a debt of gratitude to the pioneering teams that participated in this inaugural tournament.
+We believe that anyone and everyone who is making money off of basketball today owes a debt of gratitude to the pioneering teams that participated in this inaugural tournament.

-Maybe that is why James Naismith didn’t mention the World Pro Tournament nor any of its professional participants in his fascinating book, Basketball: Its Origins and Development, even though he finished the manuscript a few months after this final game of this breakthrough inaugural event.
+Maybe that is why James Naismith didn’t mention the World Pro Tournament nor any of its professional participants in his fascinating book, Basketball: Its Origins and Development, even though he finished the manuscript a few months after the final game of this breakthrough inaugural event.

-So, in context, just think about it.
 Professional basketball was “proven” during this tournament, with record-breaking attendances as well as the beginning of “big-time” newspaper coverage for the pro game.

 These developments gave rise to the ideas that spawned the National Basketball Association a little over a decade later.